IN SHORT

 A licence is required under the Nuclear Energy Activities Act to carry out visits from nuclear-powered vessels to Norwegian ports or in Norwegian territorial waters.
 For military vessels, the Ministry of Defence grants the licence.
 The Norwegian Armed Forces are the licence holder.
 DSA is the highest safety authority with regard to safety under the Nuclear Energy Activities Act and is therefore the recommending and advisory body for the Ministry.

-DSA has prepared a guide that describes the requirements in connection with advance approval of licences for visits.
+DSA has prepared a guide that describes the requirements in connection with advance approval and licences for visits.
 The guide only deals with visits from military nuclear-powered vessels.

 DSA booklet 7 Visits of nuclear-powered naval vessels